Philosophy 2: Happiness

 The next term of practical philosophy is devoted to happiness.
 Enjoy the good company of philosophic friends on a journey of discovery, to the source of true satisfaction.

 This course will be delivered in a hybrid format of six online and five in-person sessions.
-Plus an in-person Practice Day on Sunday 1 March.
+Plus an in-person Practice & Study Day on Sunday 1 March.

 - In-person sessions run from 7.15pm until 9.30pm